-- a person with more than $5 million in investments
+- a person not less than $5 million in investments

-- a company with more than $5 million in investments owned by close family members
+- a company with not less than $5 million in investments owned by close family members

-- a trust, not formed for the investment, with more than $5 million in investments
+- a trust, not formed for the investment, with not less than $5 million in investments

-- an investment manager with more than $25 million under management
+- an investment manager with not less than $25 million under management

-- a company with more than $25 million of investments
+- a company with not less than $25 million of investments

 To that list you can also add: